aptech/docs/docs/CR-xlabel.rst

 Purpose
 ----------------
-Sets a label for the X axis.
+Sets a label for the x-axis.

 ..
-NOTE:: This function is for use with the deprecated PQG graphics, use plotSetXLabel for equivalent functionality.
+NOTE:: This function is for use with the deprecated PQG graphics, use :func:`plotSetXLabel` for equivalent functionality.

 Library
 -------